 Design and photography

 - Affinity Photo, Designer, and Publisher (Mac, iOS, Windows) are my go-to design tools.
-I will use Sketch (Mac) at times, but try to stay away from the Adobe suite.
+I will use Sketch (Mac) at times, but try to stay away from the Adobe suite, although they serve most of the fonts I use.

-- Darkroom (iOS) is my go-to app for editing photos, although I will sometimes use Pixelmator Pro (Mac) for retouching and resizing images.
+- Darkroom (iOS) is my go-to app for editing photos, although I will sometimes use Pixelmator Pro (Mac) or Pixelmator Photo (iPad) for retouching and resizing images.

 - Photos (Mac, iOS) keeps track of my personal photos.
 Professional ones go in archives in pCloud, or with the client.
 I still have some legacy stuff in Lightroom CC (Mac, iOS, Windows).

-- I cut my videos in LumaFusion (iOS), although I think I work faster in Premiere (Mac, Windows).
+- I cut my videos in LumaFusion (iOS).

 - Freelance writing often happen in Pages (Mac, iOS).